War with the Newts

 War with the Newts (Válka s Mloky in the original Czech), also translated as Salamander Wars, is a 1936 satirical science fiction novel by Czech author Karel Čapek.
-It concerns the discovery in the Pacific of a sea-dwelling race, an intelligent breed of newts, who are initially enslaved and exploited.
+It concerns the discovery in the Indian Ocean of a sea-dwelling race, an intelligent breed of newts, who are initially enslaved and exploited.
 They acquire human knowledge and rebel, leading to a global war for supremacy.
 There are obvious similarities to Čapek's earlier R.U.R., but also some original themes.

 War with the Newts was described as a "classic work" of science fiction by science fiction author and critic Damon Knight.
-For many years the English translation was hard to obtain, and earlier copies have been known to sell for a premium.

 Plot summary

 Only the last four of the book's 27 chapters deal with the eponymous war.
 The rest of the book is concerned with the discovery of the Newts, their exploitation and evolution, and growing tensions between humans and the Newts in the lead-up to the war.

 The book does not have any single protagonist, but instead looks at the development of the Newts from a broad societal perspective.
 At various points the narrator's register seems to slip into that of a journalist, historian or anthropologist.
 The three most central characters are Captain J. van Toch, the seaman who discovers the Newts; Mr Gussie H. Bondy, the industrialist who leads the development of the Newt industry; and Mr Povondra, Mr Bondy's doorman.
 They all reoccur throughout the book, but none can be said to drive the narrative in any significant way.
 All three are Czech.

 The novel is divided into three sections or 'books'.